 A medical research organisation is only as good as its scientists and its future is only as good as its early career researchers.
 The Foundation champions future talent and has a multi-tiered support structure to foster the next generation of scientists in this field.

-The WIRF grants program supports our mission to promote high quality research and foster new researchers through various grant funding and scholarship opportunities.
+The WIRF grants program supports our purpose to conduct, enable and promote high quality research that will improve the health of women and babies, and foster new researchers through various grant funding and scholarship opportunities.

 Starter Grant funding